Early Childhood Educator

 our teachers make all the difference

 OUR TEACHERS create a fun musical experience that spurs engagement and supports each child's musical development.
 All of them are passionate about music and guiding the growth and development of every child's musical ability.
 All of our early childhood instructors are Registered or Certified Music Together® instructors.
-Each and every private lessons instructor will tailor the method to the individual student's learning style, which may include Suzuki or O'Connor methods or a more traditional approach.
+Each and every private lessons instructor will tailor the method to the individual student's learning style, which may include the Suzuki methods or a more traditional approach.

 Early Childhood Music Instructor